urbainvaes/fzf-marks/README.md

 - **ctrl-y** / **Enter** to accept a match.
 - **ctrl-t** to toggle a match for deletion.

-In Zsh, the script creates three commands:
+In Zsh or Bash, the script creates three commands:

 - **mark** to create a new bookmark.
 For example, `mark work` creates a bookmark labeled work.
 - **jump** to jump to a given bookmark using fzf.
 By default, the script binds this function to **ctrl-n**.